MuhammadAli-M/cash-collection-service/README.md

 ## Use Cases for Approach 1

 ### collect
 Assert CashCollector is not frozen by checking [is_frozen](#is_frozen), otherwise, we reject the collection.

-If it's not due yet, we proceed by do the following in a _transaction_:
+We proceed by do the following in a _transaction_:

 - Set task `is_collected` True
 - Increase collector's `collected`
 - Check the collected amount:
     1. If it does not exceed 5000, we do nothing
-    2. If it exceeded 5000 && the latest event is a freeze but not active or an unfreeze event but active, we add a freeze event.
+    2. If it exceeded 5000 && the latest event is a freeze but not active or an unfreeze event but active, we add a freeze event. [details](#details)

 - Get the task with the most recent passed amount_due_at and also this task is not assigned to a collector.
 Assign this task to the collector.
 (I do this assignment to avoid conflict between collector but also this also could increase the task latency if the assigned collector is frozen.)

+##### details
+case1: There latest is an active freeze but due in the future, we do nothing
+case2: There latest is an inactive freeze, we add a future freeze event
+case2: There latest is an unfreeze active, we add a future freeze event

 ### pay
 We do the following in a _transaction_: